tjfisher19/uscots2021_presentation/README.md

 The materials will be presented through some slides and a knitted RMarkdown file.

-* Viewing access to the slides
+* The slides used in the presentation are available <a href="https://docs.google.com/presentation/d/1m8zxjf9ckkwT6kZP2wM6Gf8qaEDoHIdO99szgFvMy40/edit?usp=sharing">here</a>
 * Participants are highly encouraged to download the Markdown file <a id="raw-url" target="_blank"  href="https://raw.githubusercontent.com/tjfisher19/uscots2021_presentation/main/uscots_assignment_starter.rmd" download="uscots_assignment_starter.Rmd">uscots_assignment_starter.rmd</a> (right-click, save link as...) and participate in the session.
-* A fully worked out (solution set) version of the assignment is available for <a id="raw-url"  href="https://raw.githubusercontent.com/tjfisher19/uscots2021_presentation/main/uscots_assignment_completed.html" download>download</a> (right-click, save link as...") or viewable at LINK.
+* A fully worked out (solution set) version of the assignment is available <a href="http://users.miamioh.edu/fishert4/uscots_assignment_completed.html">here</a> and for <a id="raw-url"  href="https://raw.githubusercontent.com/tjfisher19/uscots2021_presentation/main/uscots_assignment_completed.html" download>download</a> (right-click, save link as...").

 ## Schedule of our session